One Kiss

-"One Kiss" is a song by Scottish DJ and record producer Calvin Harris and English-Albanian singer Dua Lipa.
+"One Kiss" is a song by Scottish DJ and record producer Calvin Harris and English singer Dua Lipa.
 The song was released for digital download and streaming as a standalone single, through Columbia Records and Sony Music on 6 April 2018.
-It was later included on Dua Lipa: Complete Edition (2018), the super deluxe reissue of Lipa's eponymous debut studio album.
+It was later included on Dua Lipa: Complete Edition (2018), the super deluxe reissue of Lipa's eponymous debut studio album, and on Harris' seventh studio album, 96 Months (2024).
 The song was written by Harris and Lipa alongside Canadian singer Jessie Reyez, with Harris solely handling the production.
 It is a dance-pop, diva house and tropical house song with 1990s, electro house, Eurodance, funky disco, funk house, psychedelic electropop and UK garage elements.
 Horns, organs, and a synth-line are featured within the song, as well as house beats.
-Lyrically, the song is about instantly falling in love with a romantical interest after a kiss.
+Lyrically, the song is about instantly falling in love with a romantic interest after a kiss.

 Music critics praised the throwback sound of "One Kiss" as well as its summertime aesthetic.
 The song won the Brit Award for British Single of the Year at the 2019 Brit Awards.
 It appeared on year-end lists by numerous publications including Billboard, The Guardian and Time Out.
 The song spent eight weeks atop the UK Singles Chart, standing as both's longest running number one single in the country.
 It further peaked in the same spot of charts in 32 other countries, including Germany, Ireland and the Netherlands.
-The song has since been certified multi-platinum in 13 countries, including Diamond awards in France, Mexico, and Poland, as well as a quintuple platinum one in the UK.
-It was the biggest song of 2018 in the Flanders region of Belgium, the Netherlands and the UK.
+The song has since been certified multi-platinum in 13 countries, including Diamond in France, Mexico, and Poland, as well as a quintuple platinum in the UK.
+It was the biggest song of 2018 in the UK, as well as in the Netherlands and in the Flanders region of Belgium.